AnanyaMandava/MirrorAssistant/README.md

 Persona: Interviewee, Interviewers, Students
 Business value: With the new wave of unprecedented times, almost everything is being done online including but not limited to Interviews.
 This particular project would help a person in building confidence and analyzing their performance.
 We can also use it as an additional tool to evaluate a video recording, maybe during exams (such as speaking section in TOEFL, IELTS) or during pre-recorded interviews(such as compass group).

-need to review and add extra content as we progress